sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 Logged into one of the servers using `ssh <user>@<private-ip>` to ensure wireshark is deleted on all the servers by running `wireshark --version`.

 *Note:* Before running the command, I pushed the changes to the `refactor` branch and did a pull request to the main branch.
-On the `ansible-config-mgt` directory of the `jenkins-ansible` server, I pulled the up to date change of the code to the directory in order to run the command to delete the wireshark.
+On the `ansible-config-mgt` directory of the `jenkins-ansible` server, I pulled the up to date changes of code to the directory in order to run the command to delete the wireshark.

 Now I have been able to use `import_playbooks` module and I have a ready solution to install/delete packages on multiple servers with just one command.

 ### Step 3 - Configuring UAT Webservers with a role 'Webserver'

-Now I have a nice and clean `dev` environment, so I will be configuring 2 new Web Servers as `uat`.
+Now I have a nice and clean `dev` environment, so I will be configuring 2 new Web Servers as `uat`(user acceptance test).
 I could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, I will use a dedicated role to make the configuration reusable.

 1. Launched 2 fresh EC2 instances using RHEL OS, used them as my `uat servers`, so named accordingly - `Web1-UAT` and `Web2-UAT`.